-Upon the written recommendation of the Corporation Counsel, the Common Council or the Mayor may suspend the CPRB review of any complaint where a separate criminal investigation is under way or where a civil action against the City is under way or pending.
+Upon the written recommendation of the Corporation Counsel, the Common Council [of] and the Mayor concurrently may suspend the CPRB review of any complaint where a separate criminal investigation is underway or where a civil action against the City is underway or pending.
 Upon the conclusion of such separate proceedings, the CPRB may resume or undertake its review.